Recognition of same-sex unions in Slovakia: Public opinion

 The 2015 Eurobarometer found that 24% of Slovaks supported same-sex marriage, while 69% were opposed.
 EU-wide support was 61%.
-At the same time, a poll conducted by FOCUS (Centrum pre sociálnu a marketingovú analýzu) the same year showed that 50% of Slovaks supported registered partnerships, while 35% were opposed.
+At the same time, a poll conducted by the Focus Center for Social and Market Analysis (FOCUS; Centrum pre sociálnu a marketingovú analýzu) the same year showed that 50% of Slovaks supported registered partnerships, while 35% were opposed.
 A poll conducted in 2016 by the same polling organization showed that 40% of respondents supported partnrships, while 55% were opposed.
 The poll also showed that 27% of Slovaks were in favour of same-sex marriage and 20% were in favour of adoption by same-sex couples.

 According to a 2017 Pew Research Center poll, 47% of Slovaks supported same-sex marriage, while 47% opposed and 6% undecided.
 Among 18–34-year-olds, opposition to same-sex marriage was 42%.
 The May 2019 Eurobarometer showed that 20% of Slovaks thought same-sex marriage should be allowed throughout Europe, while 70% were opposed.
 This was second lowest level of support in the European Union after Bulgaria, and significantly lower than the EU average of 69%.
 A 2019 survey conducted by the AKO polling agency found that 57% of Slovaks were in favour of same-sex registered partnerships.
 However, a FOCUS poll conducted the same year showed that only 30% of respondents supported registered partnerships, while 68% were opposed.
 14.5% of respondents supported adoption by same-sex couples, while 83% were against.

 According to a 2022 Ipsos poll, 49% of Slovaks were in favour of same-sex civil partnerships and 39% were opposed.
 In addition, 32% supported same-sex marriage with 55% opposed, and 29% supported adoption by same-sex partners with 58% against.
 The 2023 Eurobarometer found that 37% of respondents thought same-sex marriage should be allowed throughout Europe, while 56% were opposed.
 The survey also found that 47% of Slovaks thought that "there is nothing wrong in a sexual relationship between two persons of the same sex", while 48% disagreed.